raspberrypilearning/relax-stretch/en/step_4.md

 Add a `switch costume to`{:class="block3looks"} block and set the new costume to `at rest`.

-Under that, add another `say`{:class="block3looks"} block with the text "breathe out".
+Under that, add another `say`{:class="block3looks"} block and type in the text "breathe out".

 ![Nadia sprite icon](images/nadia_sprite.png)